mciocchi/atomic_d6/README.md

 ## **Modernity**

-Once the Primordial Aeons have played out, players can transition into **mortal-level play**, taking on the roles of characters who live within the world they have helped create.
+Once the Primordial Aeons and Ancient History have played out, players can transition into **mortal-level play**, taking on the roles of characters who live within the world they have helped create.

 - The **gods and legends they created** now shape the culture and beliefs of the setting.
 - The **kingdoms and civilizations they built** become the backdrop for political intrigue and war.
+- By this point, much of **Ancient History might be misremembered or forgotten entirely.**
-- The **supernatural forces they unleashed** create the conflicts that drive mortal adventures.
+- The **forces they unleashed** create the conflicts that drive mortal adventures.

-- Much of Ancient History has been misremembered or forgotten entirely.
+### Variant Rule: Divine Patronage

+Players and the GM may decide that magic is only accessible to mortals via divine patronage.
+Spellcasters must choose a divine patron.
+This patronage may also require them to join a religious or magical faction.

+Characters attempting to cast spells that go against the will and Domain of their patron may receive a Malus, or they may find themselves completely cut off from magic.

+For instance: a Pyromancer might choose a fire god as their divine patron.
+They might find it difficult or even impossible to cast spells outside of the school of Pyromancy.

 ---

 # Blank Character Sheet
 ```
-# NAME

-Stamina:
+Stamina: [ ][ ][ ]
-🫁 🫁 🫁

 Wounds:

 ♡
 ♡
 ♡

 ## **Concept:**